-Selecting the best public cloud storage solution to use can be a daunting task, and we’re here to help.
-That’s why our editors have compiled this list of the 12 best public cloud storage services to consider if you’re looking for a new solution.
+Selecting the best public cloud storage services to use can be a daunting task, and we’re here to help.
+That’s why our editors have compiled this list of the best public cloud storage services to consider if you’re looking for a new solution.

 Alibaba Cloud provides scalable cloud computing and data management services.
 The vendor’s offerings are available on a pay-as-you-go basis and include relational databases, big data processing, Anti-DDoS protection, and content delivery networks in addition to data storage.
 Alibaba’s offerings include object, block, and file storage, as well as a cloud storage gateway software appliance.
 In recent years, Alibaba Cloud has enhanced its cloud storage functionality through artificial intelligence, which positions the provider as a good fit in the image and video recognition markets.